 As you can imagine, these forms can be challenging, but don’t get discouraged.
 We are here to HELP!
 We have veteran specialists on staff to ensure your forms are filled out and processed properly to secure your well-deserved benefits in a timely manner.

 Unsure if you qualify for benefits?

 Don’t think another second about it, WE ARE HERE TO HELP!
-Our specially trained mobility consultants are available to answer your questions and to evaluate your situation and status.
-Don’t let your much needed veteran benefits go unused, contact our team today for your FREE consultation and let us help you regain your independence!
+Our specially trained mobility consultants are available to answer your questions and to evaluate your situation and veteran status.
+Don’t let your much needed veteran mobility benefits go unused, contact our team today for your FREE consultation and let us help you regain your independence!

 If You Are a Service Disabled Veteran, You May be Entitled to Benefits that Will Help Fund Adaptive Equipment and Wheelchair Accessible Vehicles!

 Service Connected Disabled Veteran Benefits:

 Eligible service connected disabled veterans can receive $21,488.29 to use toward the purchase of a handicap accessible vehicle.
 The grant must be submitted on form 4502 and approved by the VA.
 The grant gets paid directly to the seller of the vehicle.